 Preparation: Check here for more resources and information about how to prepare for the exam.

 Time and Location: The Putnam mathematical competition takes place on the first Saturday in December.
-For Putnam 2022, the exam will take place on Saturday, December 3, 2022 from 8 AM – 4 PM on campus (Franz, 2258A).
+For Putnam 2023, the exam will take place on Saturday, December 2, 2023 from 8 AM – 4 PM on campus (Location TBD).
 There are two sessions, a morning session from 8 am to 11 am and an afternoon session from 1 pm to 4 pm.
 There are 6 problems in the morning session and 6 problems in the afternoon session.
 Each contestant works independently with no collaboration.
 Results of the competition become known around March of the following year.